bitbrain/slides/godotcon2023.md

 - working on a dwarven pixelart RPG! 💎⛏️
 - maintainer of **pandora** and **beehave** 🐝
-- loves Godot 💖🤖
+- Godot = 💖

 ---
 # Godot's Design Philosophy

 > [...] new features from the core developers often focus on what will benefit the most users first.

 source:
 https://docs.godotengine.org/en/stable/getting_started/introduction/godot_design_philosophy.html